Skip to content

 Policies

 Age UK endeavours to raise awareness among all employees of the identification, prevention and eradication of modern slavery and human trafficking, and has policies and procedures in place to ensure that they can do so.
-The Age UK Procurement function operates across Age UK’s subsidiaries, and has oversight of our supply chain.
+The Age UK Procurement function operates across Age UK’s subsidiaries and has oversight of our supply chain.
 The relevant policies are:

-1. Age UK’s Procurement Policy and Procedure requires that suppliers are formally approved by Age UK’s Procurement such that they can only provide goods and services after confirming compliance with all applicable regulations and legislation, including the Act.
+1. Age UK’s Procurement Policy and Procedure requires that suppliers are formally approved by Age UK’s Procurement team such that they can only provide goods and services after confirming compliance with all applicable regulations and legislation, including the Act.

 2. Age UK’s Whistleblowing Policy and Procedure asks staff to confidentially report concerns including modern slavery or human trafficking.